 The A-1 district provides for the preservation, maintenance, and enhancement of agriculture, farmland, forestry and natural areas for the benefit of farm operators and the general public in terms of continued production of food and fiber and environmental quality.
-Except for continuation of preexisting uses, all uses, structures and improvements in this district are restricted to those consistent with agricultural use and rezonings will be approved only where consistent with the Columbia County Farmland Preservation and Comprehensive Plans and the public interest.
-This policy is intended to avoid conflict which occur when farm and non-farm uses are mixed and to minimize the adverse pressure upon agricultural use caused by speculative land value and consequent increases in property taxes on farmland.
-This District is intended to be used in areas mapped as Agricultural or Other Open Space in the Comprehensive Plan.
-This district is certified for tax credit eligibility until December 31, 2013.
+New uses, structures and improvements in this district include agricultural uses and other uses consistent with agricultural uses.
+Further, rezonings away from A-1 will be approved only upon a finding that the requirements of Wisconsin Statutes Section 91.48 are met, which includes consistency with the County Comprehensive Plan including its residential density policy.
+These policies are intended to avoid conflict which occurs when agricultural and non-agricultural uses are mixed, minimize adverse pressure upon agricultural uses caused by speculative land value, and preserve rural and agricultural character.
+This district is intended to be used in areas mapped in the County Comprehensive Plan for Agricultural or Other Open Space use on its Future Land Use map as Farmland Preservation Area on its Farmland Preservation map.
+This district is certified by the Wisconsin Department of Agriculture, Trade and Consumer Protection to enable eligible property owners to collect farmland preservation tax credits.